What Is The Difference Between Bedrock And Java

 Defining Minecraft: Bedrock Edition

 The term "Bedrock" refers to the foundational codebase that allows the game to run smoothly and consistently across different hardware configurations.
-This edition emphasizes accessibility and unified multiplayer experiences, enabling players on different devices to play together seamlessly.
+This edition emphasizes accessibility and unified multiplayer experiences, enabling players on different devices to play together smoothly.
 This cross-platform play, made possible through the use of the Bedrock codebase, has significantly broadened the Minecraft community and made the game more accessible to a wider audience.

 Key Technological Differences